thelexned/tell-me-when-they-are-angry/README.md

 # Tell me when they are angry
 ## Description
-Lambda for sending notification for negative mentions on twitter
+Lambda for sending notifications for negative mentions on twitter.
+## How it works
+The project provisions a lambda that monitors Twitter mentions.
+The lambda gets triggered every hour.
+It analyses the sentiment in the mentions, and it sends a notification to the TheyAreAngry SNS topic.
+When subscribed to this topic, you will receive a list of links to the mentions that convey negative sentiments.

 ## How to use it